uafgeotools/mtuq/docs/user_guide/gallery_mt.rst

 Tradeoffs between source type and orientation
 """""""""""""""""""""""""""""""""""""""""""""

-To see how the orientation of the best-fitting moment tensor varies with respect to source type, we can add the `show_tradeoffs=True` option to any of the lune plotting utilities as follows:
+To see how the orientation of the best-fitting moment tensor varies with respect to source type, we can add the `show_tradeoffs=True` option to any of the plotting utilities as follows:

 .. code::